walkerrandolphsmith/docker-trails/README.md

 # docker-trails
-Docker, Docker Hub, Ngnix, Let's Encrypt, Docker-gen, Triple Triad..
-An Adventure
+Document the process of Hosting various docker containers containing applications developed by me on Digital Ocean.

+##Digital Ocean
+[digital ocean](https://www.digitalocean.com/) cloud computing for developers.

 ##Docker
-Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+[Docker](https://www.docker.com/what-docker) containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.

 ```bash
 #aggregates the output of each container